-The recommended search is to use Keyword with "audiobooks" and at least one other term.
+In uSearch, the default search box in the middle of the UM Libraries website, type in "audiobooks" and at least one other term.
 For instance, "audiobooks potter" will bring up a list of the Harry Potter novels that the Libraries own as recordings.

 You could use words from the title, the author's name, or the type of book, such as "mystery'.

 uSearch, the default search on the UM Libraries website, allows you to search for materials at all UM libraries at once.

 If you're not sure of the exact title, just type a few words from the title in the search box.

 For more precise searching, click on uSearch Advanced under the orange search button.
 You can do a Title search if you know the exact name of the book by switching the dropdown from Any Field to Title.

 If you want books by a particular person, switch the dropdown to Author and type in the last name first.
 If you want to see books that other people have written about an author, such as William Shakespeare, then you would put Shakespeare in as a Subject.